Magico (manga)

 Magico (マジコ, Majiko) is a Japanese manga series written and illustrated by Naoki Iwamoto.
+It was serialized in Shueisha's Weekly Shōnen Jump from February 2011 to July 2012, with its chapters collected into eight tankōbon volumes.
 The series follows the story of Shion and Emma to complete the magic ritual "Magico" to seal away the power of Echidna, a dreadful and extremely powerful magic dormant inside Emma's body.
-Magico was serialized in Shueisha's Weekly Shōnen Jump from February 2011 to July 2012, with its chapters collected into eight tankōbon volumes.

 Plot

 Emma, a country girl, first came to the city to start a new life after having been isolated since early childhood.
 But for some reason, when she entered the city all the young men and even the king tried to forcibly marry her.
 And when it seemed that there was no hope left but to marry the king, a dragon comes crashing into the room.
 To everyone's surprise, a young man named Shion comes out of the dragon's mouth.
 He "saves" her and they leave.
 Later on he explains to Emma about her history and how she is the legendary Echidna, a power born every 500 years so devastating that in the wrong hands, could mean the destruction of the world.
 Shion goes on to tell her that she will be a target to all mages that seek her power.
 He goes on to speak of a ritual that could change her destiny.
 This ritual is called Magico, and to complete this ritual they would have to perform and complete many difficult tasks to seal the magic of Echidna away.
-The first of which is to marry Shion!?
-What other tasks remain for these two!?
+The first of which is to marry Shion.